We Provide Personalized Child Custody Representation in Houston and Throughout Southeast Texas

 An SPO includes a predetermined schedule for child-time sharing.
 To be clear, parents always(remove) may want (have the right)remove to petition for a custody arrangement that is different from the Texas Standard Possession Order and the Court will consider such requests on a case-by-case basis.
 Our experienced family law lawyers can help you do so.

-Will a Parent Without Primary Physical Possession of the Child Get Visitation Rights?
+2. Will a Parent Without Primary Physical Possession of the Child Get Visitation Rights?

 Yes—at least in most cases.
-The SPO includes a visitation schedule for a parent that does not have the primary physical possession of a child.
+The SPO includes a visitation schedule for a parent who does not have the primary physical possession of a child.
 Even if one parent is granted a sole managing conservatorship (SMC), visitation will still often be granted to the other parent.
 However, in Texas, it is possible that a court could order supervised visitation or deny visitation at all if deemed in the best interests of the child.

-Can a Child Decide Who They Live With in Texas?
+3. Can a Child Decide Who They Live With in Texas?

 In Texas, a child cannot make the decision on their own about which parent they will live with.
 That being said, if the child is 12 years old or older, their input will often be taken into consideration by the court.
 The court will consider the child’s preference, along with other factors, such as the child’s best interests and the circumstances of each parent.
-Still, ultimately the court will make a custody decision that is in the best interests of the child.
+Still, ultimately, the court will make a custody decision that is in the best interests of the child.

-Can Child Custody Be Modified in Texas?
+4. Can Child Custody Be Modified in Texas?

 Yes.
 A child custody order or agreement is subject to modification as long as it is still in effect (Tex.
 Fam.
 Code § 156.001).
 To obtain a child custody modification, the petitioner must prove that there has been a material and substantial change in circumstances and that their proposed modification is in the best interests of the child.
 As an example, one parent relocating from Houston across the state to West Texas could constitute a material and substantial change in circumstances.